 The plant grew quickly with the Cold War, and by the 1980s there were over 7,000 employees (6) and plenty of radioactive and other toxic materials in use.
 Since 2001, over 1,400 former workers have sought compensation for resulting illnesses and deaths.
 (7)

-But the job had outgrown the Jeep and its trailer, and by late 1956 they had been transferred to the government's Interagency Motor Pool in Kansas City.
-It's not known whether they saw any further active service before eventually being sold as surplus in 1980.
+But the job had outgrown the Jeep and its trailer, and documents indicate that by late 1956 they had been transferred to the government's Interagency Motor Pool in Kansas City.
+It's not known whether they saw any further active service, but reportedly they were located at the Bannister Federal Complex when sold as surplus in 1980.

 Apparently these seats haven't had much use for at least 40 years, and maybe more than 60 years.
 The dirty but otherwise perfect passsenger seat suggests that the Jeep was often manned by a crew of one.
 Or maybe like the Willys factory fire department in Toledo (50K JPEG) the Bendix crew found it more convenient to ride on the tailboard of the little Jeep.